can101/market-case/README.md

-# Coino market case study
+#Market case study

 This is a case study for the mgreen market.

 ## Installation

-To install market-coino-case, follow these steps:
+To install market-case, follow these steps:
 Clone the repository:

 ```